magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 *  Added capability to consume the expiration date/time of the authorization token through the use of JSON Web Tokens (JWT) in the GraphQL API.

-*  The `bin/magento config:set graphql/session/disable 1` command allows merchants of Adobe Commerce to to completely disable the creation of session cookies for all GraphQL operations.
-By default, Adobe Commerce creates these cookies and relies on them for authorization, which affects performance.
-Going forward, the only form of authorization we recommend for GraphQL requests is authorization tokens that should not used in combination with cookies.
+*  The `bin/magento config:set graphql/session/disable 1` command allows merchants of {{ site.data.var.ee }} to completely disable the creation of session cookies for all GraphQL operations.
+By default, {{ site.data.var.ee }} creates these cookies and relies on them for authorization, which affects performance.
+Going forward, we recommend using tokens as the only form of authorization for GraphQL requests.
+We do not recommend using session cookies alone or in conjunction with authorization tokens.
 See [GraphQL Authorization]({{page.baseurl}}/graphql/authorization-tokens.html). <!--- B2B-2204--->

 *  Session cookies are now launched in GraphQL operations using class proxies only when needed. <!--- B2B-2217--->